-(a) The purveyor shall complete public notification for an initial exceedance of a Tier 1 designated SAL within twenty-four hours of confirmation, and for every subsequent quarter in which analytical results exceed a SAL. (b) (i) The purveyor shall complete public notification for an initial exceedance of a Tier 2 designated SAL within thirty days of exceeding the RAA, and annually thereafter in any year in which the RAA exceeds the SAL, except as noted in (b) (ii) of this subsection, or as directed by the department.
+- (a) The purveyor shall complete public notification for an initial exceedance of a Tier 1 designated SAL within twenty-four hours of confirmation, and for every subsequent quarter in which analytical results exceed a SAL. - (b) The purveyor shall complete public notification for an initial exceedance of a Tier 2 designated SAL as soon as practical, but no less than within thirty days of exceeding the SAL per Table 9 in WAC 246-290-315, and every three months thereafter as long as the results continue to exceed the SAL per Table 9, or as directed by the department.